 This is the mostly cited reason why a mom decided to stop pumping.

-Please remember that babies remove breast milk more effectively compared to breast pump.
+Please remember that babies remove breast milk more effectively compared to a breast pump.
 (That’s why usually the #1 suggestion to increase milk supply is to nurse and nurse and nurse.)

 Now, back to the amount of milk you pump.
 If you are pumping in between feeding, any amount of milk you get is EXTRA milk, no matter how little it is.
 As you continue to pump regularly, the amount of milk will increase.

 If you pump while not feeding the baby (say, at work) it is very common to get half or even third of what baby usually gets.
-That’s why before returning to work, you are encourage to have some extra EBM stash, to help you match your baby’s milk intake.
+That’s why before returning to work, you are encouraged to have some extra EBM stash, to help you match your baby’s milk intake.

 If you pump and get the exact amount of milk that your baby needs, then kudos for you!
-You may have over supply.
+You may have oversupply.
 But if you are not, don’t worry.
 A lot of moms are like that.